Outdoor Learning Should Engage All Five Senses

 What Does Your Playground Taste Like?

 As anyone who has been around children can tell you, even the most mannered children will undoubtedly place objects in their mouths.
 For young learners, taste is another dimension of learning through experimentation.
 And, as they say, if you can’t beat them… join them.
 The best way to address taste is through plant life.
-To turn your playground into a true outdoor classroom, consider the real-life learning lab a vegetable garden can present.
+To turn your playground into a true outdoor classroom, consider the real-life learning lab that a vegetable garden can present.

 What Does Your Playground Feel Like?

 With two hands and two feet, children touch their way through the world.
 This form of tactile learning is the first and most basic learning skill, and one of the most pleasurable.
 Added to this is the more abstract idea of emotional feeling.
-Together, physical and emotional feeling bring dimension to outdoor learning environments.
+Together, physical and emotional feelings bring dimension to outdoor learning environments.

 What Does Your Playground Smell Like?